jeremiah-shaulov/polysql/README.md

 let s = sql`SELECT * FROM articles WHERE id IN [${ids}]`;
 console.log('' + s); // prints: SELECT * FROM articles WHERE id IN (10,11,12)
 ```

+If items in the collection are also iterable, this will generate multidimensional list.
+2-Dimensional lists are only supported by MySQL and PostgreSQL.
+More than 2 dimensions are only supported by MySQL.

 ```ts
 import {mysql as sql} from 'https://deno.land/x/polysql/mod.ts';